A quality Newbury Hotel in stunning grounds with character rooms and lodges.

 The retreat of hell-raiser and fashionista Daisy Fellowes (now a private cottage, above) can still be seen on site.

 Donnington Grove remained in the Fellowes family until bought by Shi-tenoji International in 1991.
 This organisation was responsble for the wonderfully tranquil temple area and ornamental gardens which form one of the most unexpected and handsome corners in the grounds.
 The Japanese buyers bought the site with a view to developing a top class golf course.
 This task fell to former Welsh Ryder Cup player and legendary golf architect Dave Thomas, who began work on the eighteen holes you see today.
-The Donnington Grove Country Club opened on June 12th,1993.
+Donnington Grove opened on June 12th,1993.

 In 2005 the Donnington Grove estate changed owners again and it is now privately managed.
 The recent focus and redirection of the business will ensure it remains a successful independent and unique hotel in Newbury.